Liam Hemsworth Says He Wants To Have A Ton Of Kids With Miley Cyrus

 Liam Hemsworth can’t wait to start a family with his wife, Miley Cyrus.
 The actor recently gushed over his new bride, and the family they’re hoping to create together.

-According to Entertainment Tonight, Liam Hemsworth says that he wants to have a ton of kids with Miley Cyrus, joking that the couple could end up with 10 or 20 little ones running around.
+According to Entertainment Tonight, Hemsworth says that he wants to have a ton of kids with Cyrus, joking that the couple could end up with 10 or 20 little ones running around.

 “One day.
 Once we don’t have so many dogs.
 You couldn’t bring a baby into our house right now.
 But one day, we’ll know when it’s right.
 But right now?
 Not for the time being,” Hemsworth told GQ Australia.